Telmate/TelmateFrameGrabber/README.md

 ## Design
 The plugin is designed around a lock-free thread-safe producer-consumer pattern to ensure speed and proper usability under system load and slow IO as the Kurento plugin subsystem is implemented serially. (plugins are actually filters) each video frame through the plugin potentially creating an issue.

 ## Compiling:

 All basic Kurento libraries are needed as mentioned in [How to Develop Kurento Modules](http://doc-kurento.readthedocs.io/en/stable/mastering/develop_kurento_modules.html)

 Please make sure Boost C++ and OpenCV and all -dev packages are installed.

 To build the Java bindings, Maven is needed.

 ```
 git clone https://github.com/avis/TelmateFrameGrabber
 ```

 ```
-cd TelmateFrameGrabber
+cd TelmateFrameGrabber/module
 mkdir build # a place to build the code in.
+cd build
 cmake -DCMAKE_INSTALL_PREFIX=/usr .. # TO generate the C++ code bindings.
 cmake .. -DGENERATE_JAVA_CLIENT_PROJECT=TRUE # To generate the Java bindings.
 make